 - Protein-losing nephropathy: The fluid resembles “water” in these conditions.
 In protein-losing nephropathy, glomerular disease leads to the loss of large amounts of albumin in the urine (decreased plasma oncotic pressure) and sodium retention within the kidney (increased plasma hydrodynamic pressure).

-High protein transudates (also called “modified” transudates)
+High protein transudates

 High protein transudates develop due to increased plasma hydrodynamic pressure (usually because of venous congestion) in the liver where hepatic sinusoids are more permeable to protein and indicate sinusoidal or post-sinusoidal hypertension (i.e. pressure originating within the liver or proximal to the central vein of the liver).
+These transudates used to be called “modified” transudates, but this term is falling out of favor.

 The cytologic characteristics of a high protein transudate in small animals are: